-There are a myriad of passages that evidence God’s expectation of personal ownership of His property—versus implications of governmental or societal ownership of His property.
+Reinforcing the aforementioned, a myriad of passages evidence God’s expectation of personal ownership of His property—versus implications of governmental or societal ownership of His property.
 Here are some of those.

 A. THE EIGHTH COMMANDMENT

-Exodus 20:15 above presumes that people own something that can be stolen.
-For instance, I cannot take my neighbor’s donkey because it belongs to my neighbor.
+Exodus 20:15 presumes that people own something that can be stolen.
+For instance, I am not to take my neighbor’s cart because it belongs to my neighbor.
 It is impossible to steal something from somebody if they don’t own it in the first place.
-Or, as a modern example you cannot search through my email files and give them to whomever you choose unbeknownst to me; to do so is to steal intellectual property.
+Or, as a modern example, you cannot search through my email files and give them to whomever you choose unbeknownst to me; to do so is to steal intellectual property.
 Rightfully so, capitalism necessitates title deeds, copyrights, trademarks, and patents in order to keep others from stealing what belongs to you.

 B. THE TENTH COMMANDMENT

-Exodus 20:17 above, addresses the heart.
-Covet chamad in this Hebrew passage and Epithumeo in Greek (cf. Rom.
-7:7) means “a strong desire; wantonness.”
-As used in this context, it is the desire to take from another what rightfully belongs to them.
-Note specifically that the passage does not say those things belong to the community or the government; three times the passage uses the word neighbor rea meaning “a person, friend or fellow.”
+Exodus 20:17 above addresses the heart.
+Covet (chamad) in this Hebrew passage and epithumeo in Greek (cf. Romans 7:7) means “a strong desire; wantonness.”
+As used in this context, it is the desire to take from another what rightfully belongs to him.
+Note specifically that the passage does not say those things belong to the community or the government; three times the passage uses the word neighbor (rea), meaning “a person, friend, or fellow.”

 C. IRRESPONSIBLE OWNERSHIP

-Exodus 21:29 above, uses the word owner baal in relation to, in this case, being an irresponsible steward of what Moses (the author of Exodus and all five of the first books of the Bible known as the Torah) infers he already possesses.
+Exodus 21:29 above, uses the word owner (baal) in relation to, in this case, being an irresponsible steward of what Moses (the author of Exodus and all five of the first books of the Bible, known as the Torah) implies he already possesses.
 To own something means you are legally connected to it, to the extent that one can be found personally liable for damages.
-Such laws today, stemming from the Torah and its assumption of personal property rights, prove motivational to being a good manager!
-Save pride of ownership, such laws in turn breed personal asset management skills and its upside: the creation of value added product, a biblical, economic virtue unknown in biblically ignorant or biblically defiant communist nations.
+Such laws today, stemming from the Torah and its assumption of personal property rights, prove motivational to a person being a good manager!
+Save pride of ownership, such laws in turn breed personal asset management skills and its upside: the creation of responsible value-added products, a biblical, economic virtue unknown in biblically ignorant or biblically defiant communist nations.

 D. MOVING A LANDMARK

 Each of the two stanzas of this Proverb serve to give insight into the meaning of the other.
-Private ownership is in view here: It is unwise to attempt to steal another person’s property because they are deemed unable to defend what is rightfully theirs.
+Private ownership is the object here: it is wrong to steal another person’s property just because he is unable to defend what is rightfully his.

-This passage is a Bible study in its own right, as it applies to Capitalism.
-I.e. personal property ownership is not a perfect cure-all in a fallen world but nonetheless is a better basis for economic prosperity than all other alternatives.
-Relative to this week’s study, the point to be underscored from Leviticus 25:10, relative to this study, is this: “each of you shall return to his own property.
-As in the other passages aforementioned passages, God’s endorsement of personal ownership of property (even with its faults) is in view here.
+Personal property ownership is not a perfect cure-all; no capitalist should try to make that argument.
+That is evident from Leviticus 25:10.
+But the point to be underscored from Leviticus 25:10, relative to this study, is this: “each of you shall return to his own property.”
+As in the other aforementioned passages, God’s endorsement of an economy with “his own property” (even with its faults) is in view here.

 F. SUMMARY OF PASSAGES ON PERSONAL PROPERTY RIGHTS

-The economic principle that stems from the Torah is this: necessary for achieving, economically speaking, a proper functioning, fruitful and prosperous nation in a material sense.
-(Note that the Bible does not deem material things as evil; such thinking is a faulty dualism and the subject of other studies).
-To violate God’s principle of private ownership, that is, to enact some form or level of Communism in a state is patently unbiblical and will lead to the demise of a nation’s economic engine, growth and the well being of its people.
+The economic principle that stems from the Torah is this: necessary for achieving a proper functioning, fruitful, and prosperous nation in a material sense is personal property ownership.
+(The Bible does not deem material things as evil; such thinking is a faulty dualism and the subject of other studies.)
+To violate God’s principle of private ownership and enact some form or level of communism in a state is patently unbiblical and will ultimately lead to the demise of a nation’s motivation, economic engine, growth, and overall material well-being of its people.

 IV.
 THE NATURAL TENDENCY OF GOVERNMENT TO OVERREACH

-In a greater-than-just-material-concerns sense, God has ordained four other separate institutions that He intends to function simultaneously and independently of Government in order to best achieve His purposes and herald the riches of His grace (cf. Eph.
-2:7) in a fallen world prior to His Second Coming.
-The institution of Government is only one of five coequal institutions.
-And within that five-institution spectrum of each institution’s God-given responsibilities, government does what it does better than the other institutions: in two words it suppresses evil.
-But the other four institutions, Marriage, Family, Commerce and the Church, do what they do better than Government!
-Government cannot accomplish in a nation nearly as good what the other four can and do achieve much more expeditiously and efficiently: marriage promulgates; the family cultivates; commerce invigorates; and the Church translates.
-Those theological pillars are fundamental to a biblical worldview and serve to qualify the role of government.
+In a greater-than-just-material-concerns sense, God has ordained four other separate institutions that He intends to function simultaneously and independently of government in order to best achieve His purposes and herald the riches of His grace (cf. Ephesians 2:7) in a fallen world prior to His second coming.
+Government is only one of five coequal institutions.
+And within that five-institution spectrum of each institution’s God-given responsibilities, government does what it does better than the other institutions: suppress evil.
+But keep in mind the other four institutions—marriage, family, commerce, and the church— do what they do better than government!
+Government cannot accomplish for a nation what the other four can and do achieve much more expeditiously and efficiently: marriage promulgates; the family cultivates; commerce invigorates; and the church translates.
+Those theological pillars of institutional understanding are fundamental to a biblical worldview and serve to qualify the role of government.
 We will be examining this issue in more depth next week in part two of this series, God’s Institutions and their Roles on Earth.
 What is also in view, given this contextualization and the focus of this study, is this:

 But it makes a mess of things whenever it does!
-Left to roam, it soon wanders outside its Goddesigned purpose: it perverts marriage; it stymies the Family; it encroaches on the Church; and left to its self-centered ways it begins to overstep Commerce – by eroding or attacking private property rights!
-Government it seems finds the physique of Jabba the Hutt to be attractive!
+Left to its predilection to roam, it soon wanders outside its God-designed purpose: it perverts marriage; it stymies the family; it encroaches on the church; and left to its self-centered ways, it begins to overstep commerce by eroding or attacking private property rights!
+Government, it seems, finds the physique of Jabba the Hutt to be attractive!
 Left unchecked, government will eclipse God’s separate institution of commerce, which must function with personal property rights in order to flourish institutionally in order to materially invigorate a nation.

-The role of Government is limited to and most efficient when, according to 1 Peter 2:14 (ESV), it is about “[praising] those who do good (i.e. in part those who provide jobs for others due to their giftedness should be rewarded and not penalized so as to encourage them to create more jobs and wealth for the nation) and punish those who do evil (provide a strong judicial system internally and a strong military force externally) (cf. Romans 13:1–8).
-When Government begins to step outside of its biblically specific purposes it becomes vastly, ghastly and monstrously inefficient, resulting in the eventual if not immediate eclipse of its citizenry and their liberties, thereby lessening their personal abilities and resourcefulness to reflect the attributes of God to others.
+The role of government is limited to and most efficient when, according to 1 Peter 2:14 (ESV), it is about “[praising] those who do good” (i.e., in part, those who provide jobs for others due to their giftedness should be rewarded and not penalized so as to encourage them to create more jobs and wealth for the nation) and “punish[ing] those who do evil” (provide a strong judicial system internally and a strong military force externally) (cf. Romans 13:1–8).
+When government begins to step outside its biblically specific purposes, it becomes ghastly and monstrously inefficient, resulting in the eventual if not immediate eclipse of its citizens and their liberties, thereby lessening their motivation, personal abilities, and resourcefulness to reflect the attributes of God to others.